bootstrapworld/curriculum/lessons/Data-Science/CODAP/codap-filtering/langs/en-us/slides.md

 ---
 {layout="Investigate}
-# Filtering Tables
+# Manually Filtering Tables

-- Now I want everyone to create _two_ filtered tables: one table with just dogs, and one table with all pets that weigh less than 5 pounds.
+- Now I want everyone to create _two_ filtered tables: one table with just dogs, and one table with all pets that weigh less than 32 pounds.
 - I'd like these tables to exist side-by-side within the same CODAP file, so we can discuss them together.

 <!--
 ** _Allow students to give this task a try, but cut them off after a few minutes._

 Students will likely run into major difficulties.
 Some may attempt to "undo" previous actions; some may hit "refresh" to reload the original file (effective, if they haven't saved yet!); some may attempt to create a new blank table within the same file that they repopulate manually.